Neuro Services Expert Staff

 The staff members of the Deaconess Neuroscience Department are not simply medical professionals; they are neuro professionals.
 They have extensive training in the complexities of neurological care and are well prepared to treat the most difficult cases.

 Deaconess Neuroscience attracts the area's best physicians by providing the latest technology, an outstanding support staff, and the willingness to follow through on our physicians' visions for better patient care.
-Our physicians in recognize the valuable skills that each physician specialty brings to the knowledge pool.
+Our physicians recognize the valuable skills that each physician specialty brings to the knowledge pool.
 They combine their knowledge to devise the best solutions for each patient.

 Medical Director Neurosurgery